Ted & Brenda Kieper

 a month after a short time.

-In spring 1985 I went to a service school in Boston for Leading Edge
+In spring 1985 I went to a service school in

-computers to learn how to repair printers and computers.
-By fall 1985 I began assembling my own PCs.
-Most
+By fall 1985 I began assembling my own PC brand.
+Most people thought I was

-people thought I was crazy.
-No one would consider buying a computer without IBM’s
+crazy.
+I was told no one would consider buying a computer without IBM’s name on it and I

-name on it and I was wasting my time.
+was wasting my time.
 I did it anyway.
 The rest is history.
+IBM no longer builds

 There are now thousands of computers in

-existence we have built.
+existence I have built.
+I am very proud.

 In 1990 I sold the motorcycle business.
-In

 LLC.